a20351766/udo.1.4.0/docs/source/couchdb_tutorial.rst

 Delete an Index
 ~~~~~~~~~~~~~~~

-Index deletion is not managed by Fabric tooling.
+Index deletion is not managed by UDO tooling.
 If you need to delete an index,
 manually issue a curl command against the database or delete it using the
 Fauxton interface.